0xsandblast/knowledge/README.md

 This repository aims to list about everything I learned in general purposes IT, with a focus on security.
 It contains both academical and personnal projects as I give them the same importance, and I try to be as exhaustive as concise when describing them.
 Also, I strongly believe that the best way to ensure the comprehension of a subject is to teach it.

 ## The big Why
 I got into computers firstly because my father is an IT engineer himself, and I have somehow been in it progressively since I was at middle school.
-What I like the most about computers is the boundless realm of possibilities which leaves room for creativity and resolution of inctricate problems within this relatively nascent yet highly contemporary virtual world.
+What I like the most about computers is the boundless realm of possibilities which leaves room for creativity and resolution of intricate problems within this relatively nascent yet highly contemporary virtual world.

 # Academics
 Please find below a summary of all the subjects I had the opportunity to study in my academic career.
 I would like to point out that each subject listed has been studied in depth, unless explicitly stated.
 Courses generally begin with a historical context.